 Learning to live with Dravet

-In the early years, life with Dravet was challenging.
-For the first three years we didn’t go anywhere away far from where we lived; if we did we would google the route for the closest A&E and it would have to be somewhere we were familiar with, which was literally the beach or our home town - it completely took over our lives.
+Now six years into our Dravet journey, we've learnt to live life to the max as much as we can.
+In the early years, life with Dravet Syndrome was challenging.
+For the first three years we didn’t go anywhere far from where we lived; if we did we would google the route for the closest A&E and it would have to be somewhere we were familiar with, which was literally the beach or our home town - it completely took over our lives.

 Scarlett’s seizures were lasting up to 3 hours on some occasions.
 Our local hospital knew us all by face and names, and you could see their hearts sinking, as well as ours, to be back in hospital again.
 The first four years were hell - we had 6 separate intensive care stays being ventilated, 5 EEGs, 4 lumber punctures and 5 MRIs.